benbjurstrom/sqlite-vec-scout/README.md

 # sqlite-vec driver for Laravel Scout

-Use the sqlite-vec extension with Laravel Scout for vector similarity search.
+Use the [sqlite-vec](https://github.com/asg017/sqlite-vec) extension with Laravel Scout for vector similarity search.

-To see a full example showing how to use this package check out [benbjurstrom/sqlite-vec-scout-demo](https://github.com/benbjurstrom/sqlite-vec-scout-demo).

 ## 🚀 Quick Start